You can open the Print menu by holding down the CTRL key and also pressing down on the Letter P.

 Page 1, Page 1, Page 1, Page 1, Page 2, Page 2, Page 2, Page 2, Page 3, Page 3, Page 3, Page 3

 You can decide whether or not to print in black and white or color.
-Select the option under Color, which best applies.
+Select the option under Color, that best applies.

 In the Printer dropdown menu, you can decide which one to use.
 Keep in mind that the PDF Architect printer is a virtual printer.
 Using it will create a new PDF instead of printing a physical copy of the file.